sidisrikk/AutohideCorrigenda4Blognone/README.md

 Installation : (http://upic.me/i/ho/installextension.png)
 ----------------------------------------------------------------------------

-How it works? :  All comments contain ' > ' are hid.
+How it works? :

+1. All comments contain ' > ' are hid.

+2. Paint Header colorful (now in greyscale)

 ----------------------------------------------------------------------------

 Experimental report